- Go directly to the International Student and Scholar Services Office (ISSS)

-2. Official TOEFL (Test of English as a Foreign Language) scores if your native language is not English.
-We require a TOEFL score of 98 for the MPH and DrPH programs and a minimum of 100 for the MS and PhD programs.
-TOEFL scores are not required for students who have previously been enrolled for a minimum of two full-time semesters in a U.S. college or university, or who have completed an undergraduate degree in a country where English is the official language and language of instruction.
+2. Official TOEFL (Test of English as a Foreign Language) or IELTS scores if your native language is not English.
+We require minimum TOEFL score of 98 or IELTS 7.0 for the MPH and DrPH programs and a minimum TOEFL score of 100 or IELTS scores of 7.0 for the MS and PhD programs.
+The School of Public Health does not accept Duolingo.
+English language proficiency scores are not required for students who have been enrolled for a minimum of four full-time semesters in a U.S. college or university within four years of the time of application with a B average, or who have completed a degree with a minimum B average in a country where English is the official language and language of instruction.
+List of countries.

 4. Specific admission requirements for the degree and program of study to which you are applying.
 Please review the program specific admissions guidelines on each program page carefully prior to applying to be sure you meet all requirements.

-All official documents must be submitted directly to SOPHAS.
+All official documents must be submitted directly to SOPHAS or to the University at Albany (MS and PhD in Biomedical Sciences, MPH/MSW and certificate programs only).
 It is not necessary to submit additional copies of materials to the School of Public Health.

-- All academic transcripts and credentials from international universities attended must be evaluated by World Education Services (WES) and submitted by WES directly to SOPHAS.
-It may take up to 6 weeks for SOPHAS to receive the WES evaluation, so it is important to plan for this extra time when submitting your credentials to WES to ensure that degree application deadlines are met.
+- All academic transcripts and credentials from international universities attended must be evaluated by World Education Services (WES) and submitted by WES directly to the appropriate application system.
+It may take up to 6 weeks to receive the WES evaluation, so it is important to plan for this extra time when submitting your credentials to WES to ensure that degree application deadlines are met.
 Please note that SOPHAS and the University at Albany will only accept evaluations from the World Education Services (WES).
 SOPHAS applicants will receive a 10% reduction in the cost of the WES evaluation.

 - Personal statement describing background, goals, and objectives in your proposed area of study

-- A minimum of three letters of reference - at least two must be from former teachers
+- A minimum of three letters of reference - at least two must be from academic faculty

-- Completion of all sections in the SOPHAS application
+- Completion of all sections in the application

 The specific SOPHAS UAlbany School of Public Health codes are to be used when requesting results to be sent directly from ETS to SOPHAS electronically.
 Do not send copies of your score results directly to either SOPHAS or the School of Public Health, as they will not be considered official.
 The scores must be sent directly from ETS to satisfy the application requirement of official scores.